vijayaraghavan-i/mediawiki/README.md

 ## Below is blown up version of mediawiki deployment & HPA
 ![Drill down into Mediawiki Pod](https://github.com/vijayaraghavan-i/mediawiki/blob/master/.architecture/mediawiki-pod.png)

+## mediawiki Installation
+- Mediawiki is installed using maintenance/install.php - more details can be found here - https://www.mediawiki.org/wiki/Manual:Install.php
+- The parameters needed to pass are set as environment variables and retrieved from secrets

+## secrets
+- the chart creates 2 secrets, root user pwd and the db user password
+- these are randomly generated passwords that are fed into the mediwiki-deployment

+## HPA
+- HPA can be enabled or disabled by setting - autoscaling.enabled
+- as showcase, default metric scaling is choosen as cpu
+- max, min replicas & averageUtilization can be set in values.yaml file under autoscaling

 ## To have the HPA scaling
-- To make this demonstrable, the resource limits for the containers is set very low with cpu as 100m and memory as 128Mi
+- To make this demonstrable, the resource limits for the containers is set very low with cpu as 500m and memory as 128Mi and average utlization for scale up is to 5%
 - run command -  kubectl run -it busybox --image=busybox /bin/sh
 - while true; do wget -q -O- http://<<**Minikube ip**>>; done
 - run command - minikube dashboard